When do I pay and how much?

 May I have my bills mailed home?

 No, the University will send email notifications to students and other individuals they have designated that the billing statement is available online.
-Student can designate up to four additional individuals to view the bill online via RAMweb, Records (FAMweb).
+Student can designate individuals to view the bill online via RAMweb, Records (FAMweb).

 How does my financial aid get applied to my bill?

-After all financial aid requirements have been met, grants, scholarships, and loans will be credited directly to the University student account.
+After all financial aid requirements have been met, grants, scholarships, and loans will be credited directly to the University student account no earlier than ten days prior to the first day of class.

 Federal financial aid will pay up to $200 of prior year institutional charges and all current year institutional charges.
 Students may authorize payment of non-institutional charges.
 State, institutional, and private financial aid will pay all charges.